nimaafshar/metadamagenet/README.md

 #### Using Deep Learning To Identify And Classify Damage In Aerial Imagery

-This project is my bachelors thesis at AmirKabir University of Technology under supervision of Dr.Amin Gheibi.
+This project is my bachelors thesis at AmirKabir University of Technology under the supervision of Dr.Amin Gheibi.
-Some ideas of this project is borrowed from
+Some ideas of this project are borrowed from
 [xview2 first place solution](https://github.com/vdurnov/xview2_1st_place_solution) [^first_place_solution] repository.
-I used that repository as a baseline and refactored its code.
+I used the mentioned repository as a baseline and refactored its code.
-Thus, this code covers models and experiments of the mentioned repo and contributes more research into the same problem of damage assessment in aerial imagery.
+Thus, this project covers models and experiments of the mentioned repo and contributes more to the same problem of damage assessment in aerial imagery.

 **Environment Setup**